‘Almost a religious experience’: House Democrats pass voting bill; likely DOA in Senate

 The thwarted voting rights efforts in the Senate have been a top argument for liberals demanding Democrats blow up the filibuster rules and ram through legislation in party-line votes.
 The rule change would require the support of all 50 of the chamber’s Democrats, but moderates and some of the party’s longtime senators have resisted.

 Moderate Democratic Sens.
-Joe Manchin of West Virginia and Kyrsten Sinema of Arizona have said they will not go along with ending the filibuster, despite the fervent calls from the left.
+Joe Manchin III of West Virginia and Kyrsten Sinema of Arizona have said they will not go along with ending the filibuster, despite the fervent calls from the left.

 Republicans balked that the measure would give the federal government too much power.